onome23/Airbnb-analysis/README.md

 # **AIRBNB ANALYSIS**
-This is an analysis Airbnb listings data.
+This is an analysis of Airbnb listings data.

 # **Introduction**